joolstorrentecalo/gitlab-foss/doc/user/project/protected_branches.md

 **Tier:** Premium, Ultimate
 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/35097) in GitLab 13.5, users and groups who can push to protected branches do not have to use a merge request to merge their feature branches.
+This means they can skip merge request approval rules.

 For a protected branch, you can require at least one approval by a [Code Owner](codeowners/index.md).
 If a branch is protected by multiple rules, code owner approval is required if _any_ of the applicable rules have **Required approval from code owners** enabled.